desmid/mview/README_windows.md

    In our example, you would append `C:\Program Files\mview-VERSION\bin` to the existing value of `PATH`, or replace any older MView path.

+#### How to change PATH

+The `PATH` environment variable is a list of `;` (semi-colon) separated folders containing programs.
+When you type the name of a program at the command prompt, the system searches these folders, in order, until it finds the program and runs it (or complains if the program can't be found).

+Assume you are adding `C:\bin` as the directory containing the newly installed mview script.
+On all systems the `PATH` environment variable would be extended by adding `C:\bin` to the existing `PATH` value using semi-colon delimiters as needed.
+You can prepend the new path (it will be searched first for commands), insert it somewhere in the middle, or append it at the back (it will be searched last).

+How to change `PATH` on different editions of Windows (gleaned from the Internet):

+* Windows 10 and Windows 8

+  - Search » System (Control Panel) » Advanced system settings »
+    Environment Variables

+* Windows 7

+  - Computer » Properties » Advanced system settings » Environment
+    Variables

+* Windows Vista

+  - My Computer » Properties » Advanced system settings » Environment
+    Variables

+* Windows XP

+  - Start » Control Panel » System » Advanced » Environment Variables

+On all systems, once you've updated the `PATH` variable, open a new command prompt, then the `mview` command should be recognised, so that running:

+    mview -help

+prints the help message for the new version.

+Note: if you already have an older mview installed on the `PATH` and append the new location at the back of `PATH`, the older program will still be found first whenever you try to run mview, so be aware of that; you would need to delete the old version, or rearrange the `PATH` order.

 ---

 Return to main [README](README.md).